tomcam/vuepress.github.io/default6.md

 # Adding a tagline to the home page

-The default theme's home page template has a tagline that's meant to go just under the hero text.
+The VuePress default theme's home page template has a tagline that's meant to go just under the hero text.
 It looks like this:

 ![Screen shot of home page with 1 feature markup](/assets/img/default1-tagline-labeled.png)